-International Reggae Day was launched on July 1,
+Davis of Jamaica Arts Holdings and Reggae Day was launched on July 1,

 A registered trademark, IRD has been promoted as an annual event since its proclamation by Jamaica’s Governor General in 2000.
 IRD networks participating media worldwide into a 24-hour global media festival - a virtual Reggae party hosted by Jamaica.

 Previous IRD performers include Toots and the Maytals, Culture, Gregory Issacs, Tarrus Riley, Morgan Heritage, Luciano, Anthony B, Leroy Sibbles, Ken Boothe, Mighty Diamonds, Ernie Smith, Tony Rebel, Dean Frazer, Tessanne Chin, Junior Kelly, Turbulence, George Nooks, LUST, Cherine Anderson, Chuck Fenda, Diana King, Nahki, Kulcha Knox, VC, Abijah, Brent Dowe, President Brown, Pam Hall, L’Acadco, Studio One All-Stars, Alpha Boys Band and the Oberlin School Choir.